-Through these strong impulses from conceptual space generation through architecture, contextual art and the environment, in the sense of the ecological but also social environment, Kemper has found the way to express and transform his own concepts into works.
-He is sourcing those impressions of intense stays in fragile ecosystems like in the Arctic Circle, in Iceland or the glacier regions of Europe, as well as Coal Mining Areas such as Lützerath in Germany influence his constant impulse to conceptual artistic engagement.
-Social issues in general, which occupy and shape us, are also reflected in his work which are multimedia-based.
+Through these strong impulses from conceptual work with space through architecture, contextual art and the environment, in the sense of the ecological, but also social relations, Kemper has found the way to express and translate his own concepts into works.
+Impressions of intense stays in fragile ecosystems, affected by the climate crisis like in Greenland, Iceland or the glacier regions of Europe, as well as places of causation like Coal Mining Areas such as Lützerath in Germany, among other things, shape the concepts of his work today and influence his constant impulse to conceptual artistic engagement at the intersection to activism.
+Social areas of tension in general that surround and affect us, are also reflected in his work which are multimedia-based.

 The decision for a specific medium, material, form, extent, or tool to work with to formulate a project always arises from the necessity and the narrative of the particular subject matter.
-From each topic that Carl Kemper deals with, a nucleus is to be isolated and distilled down to the essentials in a work.
+From each topic that he deals with, a nucleus is to be isolated and distilled down to the essentials in a work.
+From this simplicity, complex relationships can then be identified and made accessible.
 Some works can be momentary photographs that are analyzed, expanded and deepened in connection with a textual essay or interpretation.
-They are often objects that he brings back from field studies, which function simply through their isolation or removal from the site as a kind of piece of evidence or forensic documentation of destructive processes.
-They are shown like readymades in relation to other works, solo or through marginal processing or modification, thereby making complex themes accessible.
+They are often objects, traces and impressions that he brings back from field studies, which function simply through their removal from the site as a kind of piece of evidence or forensic documentation of destructive processes for example.
+They are shown like readymades in relation to other works, solo or through marginal processing or modification as relics and memories of conditions or sites or even as a space for interpretation that can link the past with prospects for the future.

 Selected Exhibitions & Recognitions